Sexual assault - prevention; Rape - prevention; Date rape - prevention

 Rape, Abuse & Incest National Network --

 Centers for Disease Control and Prevention website.
-Violence prevention: preventing sexual violence.
+Violence prevention: fast facts: preventing sexual violence.